Ensuring safety during HVAC DIY inspections

 • Clean and clear vents and ducts: Ensure that vents and ducts are free from obstructions, such as dust, dirt, or debris.
 This will help improve airflow and prevent any potential damage to your system.

-READ MORE Benefits of hiring certified HVAC inspectors
+READ MORE The importance of winter HVAC inspections

 2. Tips for maximizing energy efficiency